 First, Ontra creates a customized “scorecard,” a consistent template for abstracting key terms across a single contract type, to capture how each of your debt financing documents addresses the LIBOR phase-out.

-Next, Ontra connects you with a team of expert, specialist lawyers who will abstract all your relevant agreements for you, so you can continue to focus on the high-value work that’s core to your business, rather than diverting internal resources n to the LIBOR phase-out.
+Next, Ontra connects you with a team of lawyers who will abstract all your relevant agreements for you, so you can continue to focus on the high-value work that’s core to your business, rather than diverting internal resources n to the LIBOR phase-out.

-Your specialized lawyer team then uses Ontra’s proprietary software platform to perform the abstracting of key terms in each document into an easy-to-reference scorecard.
+Your legal team then uses Ontra’s proprietary software platform to perform the abstracting of key terms in each document into an easy-to-reference scorecard.
 When the abstracting is complete, your scorecard will contain embedded links that allow you to generate a side-by-side view comparing the relevant underlying provisions in each document.

 The next step is using the business and legal terms abstracted on Ontra’s software platform to generate reporting to facilitate efficient data analysis.
 Users can: